Stages Of The Tattoo Healing Process - A Day-By-Day Walkthrough

 The swelling around the tattooed area of your skin is mostly down to your body increasing blood flow to the area.
 This is in order to push more (immune system helping) white blood cells to the area to assist in fighting foreign bodies trying to enter the open wound.
 The warmness of the area is down to the increase blood flow.

 All of the above reactions are completely natural and are totally expected to some extent or another during the first stage of the tattoo healing process.

 Having said that though, if you start to experience any extreme bruising or redness around you tattoo, especially if a few days have gone by since getting the tattoo, go and see a doctor.
-Bruising and/or redness around the tattoo that is getting worse and not better can be the sign of an infection kicking in.
+Redness and/or bruising around the tattoo that is getting worse and not better can be the sign of a tattoo infection setting in.

 Towards the end of this stage (after a few days) you will start to see the formation of scabbing.
 As said previously, as long as you're clearing the plasma and excess ink off of your tattooed area occasionally (2-3 times a day initially), the scabbing shouldn't be too thick and heavy.
 Your tattoo will start to look more 'cloudy' and duller than it initially did, and this is normal.
 The sharpness will come back slowly following all of the healing stages.

 This stage can get irritating when it comes to sleeping if the tattoo is in an awkward location like on your shoulder or side.
 It will be difficult to get a good sleep in a lot of circumstances due to the soreness of the tattoo and the fact that you'll want to keep the tattoo from rubbing and sticking onto bed sheets.

 Check out our article about sleeping with a new tattoo for more information about getting a good night's sleep with new ink.

 Blot/dab your tattoo dry instead of rubbing as this can pull the scabs off, removing ink in the process.